-Nearly half a million people in the United States are treated for winter sports-related injuries each year, according to the American Academy of Orthopedic Surgeons.
+Nearly 250,000 people in the United States are treated for winter sports-related injuries each year, according to the American Academy of Orthopedic Surgeons.
 Common injuries include sprains, strains, tears, dislocations and fractures.

 A key strategy is to train before beginning winter sports.
 For example, three months prior to snowboarding or skiing, you should begin to incorporate workouts that focus on balance, stability and core strengthening.

 “Learning appropriate warm-up routines and stretching exercises, then diligently doing them before setting off on the snow or ice, is very important to injury prevention,” Dr. Cutuk says.